AgoraIO-Community/AUIVoiceRoom/backend/README.md

 ### Quick Experience

-- The service installation environment needs to have Docker environment installed, and the [docker-compose](https://docs.docker.com/compose/) deployment tool installed.
+- The service installation environment needs to have the latest Docker environment installed, and the [docker-compose](https://docs.docker.com/compose/) deployment tool installed.
 - You can download and install [Docker Desktop](https://www.docker.com/products/docker-desktop/), which has already installed docker-compose.
 - For local deployment, before starting the service, you need to create a `.env` file in the root directory of the project and fill in the following fields:
   - TOKEN_APPID= <Your TOKEN_APPID>